softwaresaved/automated_testing/README.md

     assert_equal(0, result, "Unexpected return code")
     assert_true(os.path.isfile("freqs2013.dat"), "Could not find freqs2013.dat")
     assert_true(compare_files("freqs2013.dat", "testoracle/freqs2013.dat"), \
         "freqs2013.dat not equal to testoracle/freqs2013.dat")

 Even if we don't care about cross-platform portability, there are other good reasons why we should write code to check the correctness of our output files against the test oracle.

 ## Let the language work for us

 Some languages have libraries that save us from having to write some, or all, of our file comparison code.
-For example, Python's scientific computing library, [numpy](http://www.numpy.org/) consists of functions that allow numerical data files to be compared for equality.
+For example, Python's scientific computing library, [numpy](http://www.numpy.org/), has functions that allow numerical data files to be compared for equality.
 So we can replace:

     assert_true(compare_files("freqs2013.dat", "testoracle/freqs2013.dat"), \
         "freqs2013.dat not equal to testoracle/freqs2013.dat")

 with: